MicrosoftDocs/win32/desktop-src/Services/writing-a-service-program-s-main-function.md

 ---
-Description: 'The following example can be used as the entry point for a service program that supports a single service.' ms.assetid: '7fdfc20a-9148-4ae1-8101-7a387c0d0edc'
+Description: The following example can be used as the entry point for a service program that supports a single service. ms.assetid: 7fdfc20a-9148-4ae1-8101-7a387c0d0edc
-title: 'Writing a Service Program's main Function'
+title: Writing a Service Programs main Function ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Writing a Service Program's main Function

-The **main** function of a [service program](service-programs.md) calls the [**StartServiceCtrlDispatcher**](startservicectrldispatcher.md) function to connect to the [service control manager](service-control-manager.md) (SCM) and start the control dispatcher thread.
+The **main** function of a [service program](service-programs.md) calls the [**StartServiceCtrlDispatcher**](/windows/win32/Winsvc/nf-winsvc-startservicectrldispatchera?branch=master) function to connect to the [service control manager](service-control-manager.md) (SCM) and start the control dispatcher thread.
 The dispatcher thread loops, waiting for incoming control requests for the services specified in the dispatch table.
 This thread returns when there is an error or when all of the services in the process have terminated.
 When all services in the process have terminated, the SCM sends a control request to the dispatcher thread telling it to exit.
 This thread then returns from the **StartServiceCtrlDispatcher** call and the process can terminate.

 The following global definitions are used in this sample.